Skip to main content

 Fetter Chamber Music Program

-The Department of Music and Dance encourages the study of chamber music of every style, configuration, and period.
+The Department of Music encourages the study of chamber music of every style, configuration, and period.
 Participation is open to all through auditions held at the beginning of each semester.
 Groups have included a tango quintet, string quartets, piano trios, cello octets, wind quintets, vocal chamber groups (including a barbershop quartet and Critical Mass, our medieval/Renaissance vocal ensemble), Broadway and opera scenes, percussion ensembles, and jazz and free improvisation combos.
 All participants must register for MU 47 for credit/no credit.
 One semester in a department ensemble is a prerequisite or corequisite for each semester of MU 47.
 This applies to all students in the Fetter chamber group.

 Students participating in the Fetter Chamber Music Program are eligible for five complimentary private lessons from an approved teacher on the instrument played in the Fetter ensemble.
 These lessons can be in addition to lessons covered through our private music lesson program, Music 048, or in lieu of those lessons.
 It is possible for a student to study one instrument in Music 048 and play another instrument in a Fetter Chamber group, thus receiving private lessons on two different instruments.
 The private lessons through the Fetter Program are not intended for beginners.
 Participation in the Fetter Program as well as the additional coaching are subject to approval by the Fetter coordinators, Andrew Hauze and Jenny Honig.